Agent Brief: Build OpenClaw Fitness Report Connectors for Garmin, WHOOP, Speediance, and More

 Report-generation connection point

-The report builder should read only these files:
+The report builder should read only stable normalized files and plan snapshots.
+A practical shape is:

 data/garmin/summary/latest.json